Climate Jargon

 COP26: 26th meeting of the Conference of Parties, held in 2021

-Community solar: Solar farms that homes and businesses can buy power from directly
+Community solar: Solar farms that homes and businesses can buy power from

 Compound: Different elements held together by chemical bonds, like water is H2O